tyler-utah/AlloyForwardProgress/artifact/README.md

-`verif.svl` contains the SVL verification script with the MCL formulas used to check deadlocks under both weak and strong fairness, as discussed in the paper.
-Similar to LNT listings, the MCL formulas listed in the paper have been only slightly edited in order to ease their presentation.
+`verif.svl` contains the SVL verification script with the MCL formulas used to check deadlocks under both weak and strong fairness, as discussed in the article.
+Similar to LNT listings, the MCL formulas listed in the article have been only slightly edited in order to ease their presentation.

 `labels.rename` is a utility file used to work around a limitation of CADP concerning the formatting of values of sets of naturals, and how they can be